forkcms/forkcms/UPGRADE_3.7.md

     class Model

-* Class names in the global namespaces should be escaped or have a usestatement
+* Class names in the global namespaces should be escaped or have a usestatement.

 Before